IBM-Cloud/cf-deployment-tracker-client-java/README.md

 This is a Java client that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.

-# To Use
+# Usage

 ## Reference the library in your project

-To take advantage if the tracking functionality in a web application:
+To take advantage of the tracking functionality in a web application:

-### With Maven
+### Add these Maven dependencies

   ```xml
   <dependency>